Le site institutionnel de la Fédération Nationale de la Pêche en FranceAccéder au site

 The opening of the trout fishing in the first class period is set from the second Saturday in March to the third Sunday of September, in order to ensure optimal protection of the reproduction of brown trout.
 3 In the waters of the second category, fishing is allowed all year, except for fishing for pike, zander or salmon, which have specific closures.

-Thus, fishing for pike and zander is authorized from 1 January to the last Sunday of January and last saturday of april to 31 December (inclusive).
+Thus, fishing for pike is authorized from 1 January to the last Sunday of January and last saturday of april to 31 December (inclusive).

 Fishing for brown trout and whitefish is permitted in 2nd class during the opening time in water of 1st category.

 Fishing for grayling is permitted the third Saturday in May in the third Sunday of September in 1st class until 31 December in the second category.

 The minimum landing sizes: Some species of fish and crayfish are subject to a minimum size for the age of first reproduction.
 Fish caught with a length less than the prescribed size must be returned to the water immediately after capture.

 The fish is measured from the tip of the snout to the end of the extended tail, crayfish from the tip of the head, claws and antenna not included at the end of the tail.

 Some fish are the subject of a legal catch size below which they should be returned to the water.

 • 0.25 m for trout (except the Plaine river where size is fixed at 0.20 m) (New 2020)

 • 0.60 m for pike, (New 2020)